-1. Create products in Stripe
+1. Create products and prices in Stripe

-You can learn more here.
+You can learn more about Stripe products and prices here.

 2. Create a new form and enable Stripe

-3. Add fields to the form
+3. Add fields to the subscription form

 We will now add some fields to our Stripe form.

-Lastly, add a Stripe field via Add Fields → Payments → Stripe.
+Lastly, add a Stripe field via Add Fields -> Payments -> Stripe.

-4. Allow plan selection in the form
+4. Allow subscription plan selection

-Now we have to configure the checkbox field to work with our Stripe plans.
 The options in a checkbox field use this format: